Child Custody Lawyers Providing Compassionate Representation

 Some parents have the misconception that divorce ruins the relationship between parents and their children.
 There are situations when that happens, but it doesn’t need to.
-And one of the most effective ways to prevent that is by keeping child custody matters out of the courtroom.
+One of the most effective ways to prevent that is by keeping child custody matters out of the courtroom.

 When a family’s dirty laundry is brought to a courtroom, it’s difficult to air out the tension afterward.
 One of the best things a Broward County attorney can do in child custody matters is negotiate with the opponents and keep the case out of court.
-That’s exactly what you can expect at the Law Office Of Forrest & Forrest, PLLC.
+That’s exactly what you can expect from the Law Offices of Forrest & Forrest, PLLC.

 Is It In A Child’s Best Interest To Spend Time With Both Parents?